jmward01/lmplay/README.md

 This series combines the sucessful sacraficial techniques into one model to see how well they stack.

 ## Experiment details
+**Optimizer**: Recently updated to AdamW as the default optimizer with weight decay of 0.01.
+Older experiments in this repository were run using Adagrad with no weight decay.
+Current runs use AdamW by default (`--optimizer adamw`, changeable to `adagrad`, `adam`, `sgd`, `rmsprop`).

+Unless otherwise stated, current experiments are run with:
+- **Optimizer**: AdamW (weight decay: 0.01)
+- **Batch size**: 50 (effective)
+- **Learning rate**: 0.0006 (fixed)
-Unless otherwise stated experiments are run using the Adagrad optimizer with a batch size of 50, fixed lr of 0.0006 and no weight decay.
-Training is all done single GPU with --amp enabled.
-Mini-batch sizes are generally either 4, 10 or 25 depending on the GPU available and the test being run but quick tests show no significant deviation in results with different mini-batch sizes. --amp does have a minor, but noticable, impact but the performance gains make it a requirement and the impacts are much smaller than the gap between experiment results and baseline results.
+- **Device**: Single GPU with --amp enabled
+- **Mini-batch sizes**: Generally 4, 10, or 25 depending on GPU available

+Tests show no significant deviation in results with different mini-batch sizes. --amp does have a minor but noticeable impact, but the performance gains make it a requirement and the impacts are much smaller than the gap between experiment results and baseline results.
 ### Training data
 The code currently points to the official wikipedia datasets on huggingface (wikimedia/wikipedia 20231101.XX).
 More may be added later (I want to add more robust datasets to make a more functional tiny model).
 Many of the graphs show results from models trained on other versions of the wiki corpus.
 I will likely try to re-train al the experiments on the official wiki datasets but that is weeks of GPU time on my tiny 3060.
 Any graph that shows results between different experiments had all models trained on the same data with the same seed.